bsv-blockchain-demos/crowfunding-workshop-demo/README.md

 ### State Persistence

-Crowdfunding state is saved to `.crowdfunding_data/` directory, keyed by backend wallet identity.
+Crowdfunding state is saved to `crowdfunding-data.json` file, keyed by backend wallet identity.
 This ensures:
 - State survives server restarts
 - Multiple wallets can run on same system
 - Historical data is preserved
+- Completion transaction TXID is saved for token viewing

+**Important:** The `crowdfunding-data*.json` files are gitignored to prevent exposing campaign state.

 ## Troubleshooting